Postage stamps and postal history of Mauritania

 This is a survey of the postage stamps and postal history of Mauritania.

 Mauritania is a country in North Africa bordered by the Atlantic Ocean in the west, by Western Sahara in the north, by Algeria in the northeast, by Mali in the east and southeast, and by Senegal in the southwest.
 The capital and largest city is Nouakchott, located on the Atlantic coast.
-It was a constituent part of French West Africa from the mid-19th Century until it achieved independence in 1960.
+It was a constituent part of French West Africa from the end-19th century until it achieved independence in 1960.

 First stamps

 Mauritania's first stamps were issued in 1906.
 Before that, Mauritania used the stamps of Senegal.
-The 1906 stamps were the common design used in all the French West African territories, featuring General Louis Faidherbe on the low values (1-10 centimes), oil palms on the middle values (20-75 centimes), and Dr. Noel Eugene Ballay, a colonial administrator, on the high values (1-5 francs).
+The 1906 stamps were the common design used in all the French West African territories, featuring General Louis Faidherbe on the low values (1–10 centimes), oil palms on the middle values (20–75 centimes), and Dr. Noel Eugene Ballay, a colonial administrator, on the high values (1–5 francs).
 The stamps showed both the territory name and the collective designation "Afrique Occidentale Francaise."